 As you are completing burpees, be sure to keep your elbows and knees soft so that you avoid jamming your joints.
 You want to feel light and athletic.
-Also, use your body as one piece so that your chest, shoulders, arms, core, and legs are all working synchronously to help you safely and efficiently move body up and down.
+Also, use your body as one piece so that your chest, shoulders, arms, core, and legs are all working synchronously to help you safely and efficiently move your body up and down.

 3 Easier Burpee Variations

 Burpees are an advanced plyometric exercise that requires solid pushing and core strength.
 Without a strong upper body and core, completing burpees may cause low back or shoulder injuries.
 If you are not able to do at least 10 push ups with excellent form, I recommend using one of the variations below (or avoid burpees altogether).

 1. Burpee With No Push Up – You can do a burpee without doing a push up.
 In this variation, after you jump your feet back into the plank position, skip the push up.
 Instead, just jump your feet forward again, and then jump up to complete the rep.

 2. Burpee Step Back – Instead of jumping your feet back and forth, you can step your feet back into a plank, then step them forward again.
 This variation is especially useful if you’ve ever had any knee or back injuries.